 -One of our favorites: Alka-Seltzer Chemistry (8 fun experiments)

--Fill it out by googling “easy chemistry experiments at home”
+-Fill it out any gaps by googling “easy chemistry experiments at home”

 Then we divide the labs over 9 sessions, once a month, 3 or 4 hours each session.
 Each mom picks labs to supervise each month.

 The moms set up stations on lab day and the homeschoolers rotate in groups through each lab station.